swallowcamel/nancywiki/Content-Negotiation.md

 Content negotiation is a way of determining what content type to return to the client based on what the client can handle, and what the server can provide.
-Whenever you return something from a route, that is not a `Response` object (or anything that can implicitly be cast to a `Response` object) then that will be passed through the content negotiation pipeline before being sent back in the response.
+Whenever you return something from a route, that is not a `Response` object (or anything that can be implicitly cast to a `Response` object) it will be passed through the content negotiation pipeline before being sent back in the response.

 ```c#
 Get["/"] = parameters => {